cylc/cylc-admin/docs/dec-workshop-agenda.md

     - WebSocket? - no polling by GUI!
     - GraphQL?
   - Who serves the actual HTML pages (as opposed to just data)?
-    - suite daemon, or GUI server?
+    - suite daemon, or GUI server? (covered in "Architecture" above)
-  - Framework to automate UI testing.
+  - Automated UI testing?

 - __Afternoon__
   - (Tie it up and nail it down, with reference to the Workshop [Goals](#goals))